munguua/ncmpcpp-ueberzug/README.md

 ## TODO
 * Update columns gif with new geometry behaviour, add more illustrations
-* Add alignment/scaling options for left-align
+* Refactor alignment settings / Add alignment/scaling options for left-align
 * Change cleanup mechanism to allow for several ncmpcpp-ueberzug instances
 * Support Spotify album art with mopidy